Popular Tamil comedian Vivekh dies | Entertainment

 Information Minister Kadambur K Raju said Vivekh had planted 10 lakh tree saplings in Kovilpatti, the actor's native and the Assembly constituency he represented.

-Vivekh had volunteered to have the Covaxin dose administered at the government hospital so that others could get inspired, Radhakrishnan said.
+Vivekh had volunteered to have the Covaxin dose administered at Omandurar government hospital so that others could get inspired, Radhakrishnan said.

-Following his admission to the SIMS hospital, emergency and cardiac team resuscitated him.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)